ADITYANAIR01/PDFCombiner/README.md

 # PDF Combiner Tool Improvements

 Updated Description:

-Version 2.0 - Improved GUI and Code Structure

-This tool allows you to combine multiple PDF files into a single PDF using a simple GUI built with Python with Tkinter.

-This update introduces an improved structure for the PDF Combining Tool.
-The primary changes include:

-- Reorganized Imports and Package Installation: Ensured that the required packages are installed before importing them.

-- Code Clarity: Enhanced code readability by separating the package installation logic from the main functional imports.

-## Features

-- Select multiple PDF files.
-- Combine PDFs into one file.
+ # Version 3.0

+- Class-based Structure: The code is now encapsulated in a PDFCombinerApp class, which improves organization and reusability.
+Scrollbar: Added a scrollbar to the listbox for better file management.

+- Progress Bar: Introduced a progress bar to provide visual feedback during the PDF combining process.

+- Blinking Effect: Improved the blinking effect using after method instead of an infinite loop.

+- Threading: Utilized threading to prevent the GUI from freezing during the PDF combining process.

 ## Requirements